axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-custom-widget.rst

 =======================

 Portal offers a variety of widgets, such as task, case, and process widgets.
 But what if you need a widget like a weather widget?
-Fortunately, the Portal allows you to create custom widgets as well.
+Fortunately, Portal allows you to create custom widgets as well.
 These custom widgets utilize an IFrame to display content, which you can define.
 The content can be an Ivy process or the URL of an external webpage.